 Nutrition that adapts to the changing needs of baby’s growing bodies and minds

-Reduced rates of breast, ovarian, and uterine cancer, heart disease, diabetes, and postpartum mental health issues for the birthing parent
+Reduced rates of breast, ovarian, and uterine cancer, heart disease, diabetes, and postpartum mental health issues for you

 But while we love to talk up the fact that breastfeeding is amazing, there’s another side to the story.

 Breastfeeding can be challenging.
 Even the most successful breastfeeding experience may have bumps.
-Whether it’s the initial discomfort as you and your baby learn how to breastfeed together or suffering through a bout of mastitis 6 months into your journey, no breastfeeding journey is entirely smooth sailing.
+Whether it’s the initial discomfort as you and your baby learn how to breastfeed together or suffering through a bout of mastitis 6 months into your journey, not every breastfeeding journey is entirely smooth sailing.

 Learning what is and is not normal in the early days is really valuable.
 Sometimes after the birth, a situation arises that makes learning a new skill difficult.
-This could be anything from problems with parent or baby, normal postpartum pain/fatigue or perhaps the fact that an IBCLC on the floor isn’t available during your stay.
-Knowing the basics beforehand, and that you have an IBCLC ready to help you after you get home can be a huge benefit for the whole family
+This could be anything from problems with you or your baby, normal postpartum pain/fatigue, or perhaps the fact that an IBCLC on the floor isn’t available during your stay.
+Knowing the basics beforehand, and that you have an IBCLC ready to help you after you get home can be a huge benefit for the whole family.

-It’s important to talk about the challenges, though, because no parent should feel alone, discouraged, or hopeless during this time.
+It’s important to talk about the challenges, though, because you should not feel alone, discouraged, or hopeless during this time.

-For parents, especially first time parents, figuring out how to fix a breastfeeding problem can feel baffling.
+For parents, figuring out how to fix a breastfeeding problem can feel baffling.
 You’re learning this whole new skill, after all!

 The first thing to do is to get help.
 Breastfeeding problems don’t go away on their own, but lactation consultants know what to look for.
 What’s more, they’re here to help you meet your goals.